bigcartel/dugway/README.md

 ## Install

 Dugway is Ruby gem so you'll need to have Ruby installed.
-Ruby is usually pre-installed on Mac OS X and Linux, and Windows users can install it using [RubyInstaller].
+Ruby is usually pre-installed on Mac OS X and Linux, and Windows users can install it using [RubyInstaller](http://rubyinstaller.org).
 From there, simply install the **dugway** gem from the terminal:

     gem install dugway